holochain/docs-pages/src/pages/concepts/7_validation.md

 It's already been mentioned, but it bears repeating: validation functions are [**deterministic**](https://en.wikipedia.org/wiki/Deterministic_algorithm) and [**pure**](https://en.wikipedia.org/wiki/Pure_function), returning a clear yes/no answer for a given operation no matter who executes them.
 The only exception is when data upon which the validation depends can't be retrieved, in which case the result is inconclusive and the validation will be tried again later.

+If an action depends on other DHT data for its validity, a reference to the dependencies must be able to be constructed from the action data alone.
+The action has a built-in reference to the previous source chain action, and all other dependencies can be referenced explicitly by address or by something that can be used to reliably construct an address (such as an [anchor](/concepts/5_links_anchors/#starting-points-for-traversing-graphs)).

-A record contains an action taken by an agent, so the validation function's job is to decide whether they ought to have taken the action _at that point in time_.
-This means validation functions are only appropriate when all necessary data is available and referenced, either directly or transitively, by the data contained in the operation.
-This can include both the reference to the previous source chain record, from which the agent's entire history can be rebuilt, as well as data explicitly referenced by hash in the content of the record.
-This makes it challenging to implement validation for cases where a privilege may be revoked, unless each action that exercises that privilege is signed by the agent who holds the power to revoke that privilege.
+A record contains an action taken by an agent, with a reference to their local history, so the validation function's job is to decide whether they ought to have taken the action _at that point in time_.
+Action timestamps come from the author's local clock and can be forged.
+This makes it challenging to implement validation for cases where a privilege may be revoked.
+Useful patterns for addressing this include getting a signed timestamp from a trusted third party, or getting a signed proof from the administrator that the privilege is still active.

 If an agent is committing a record to their source chain that depends on DHT data, it's **their job to make sure those references exist at commit time and explicitly reference them**.
 The validation function doesn't need to revalidate those dependencies, though; Holochain will use its own heuristics to determine the trustworthiness of other validators' claims when it retrieves them.
-This lets you write 'inductive' validation rules --- algorithms that only check an operation's validity in the context of its _immediate dependencies only_, assuming that, if those validators report no problems, they've applied the same inductive reasoning.
+This lets you write 'inductive' validation rules --- algorithms that only check an operation's validity in the context of its _immediate dependencies only_, assuming that, if the agents holding the dependencies don't report any problems, they've applied the same inductive reasoning.
 Inductive validation is especially useful for data that has a large graph of dependencies behind it.

-Soft things which normally require human discretion, like content moderation and code-of-conduct enforcement, are also challenging to encode unambiguously, especially when they lack the context in which the interaction is happening.
-In the future, coordinator zomes will be able to create revocable app-level warrants that can be used to non-definitively block an agent from a network.
-This is also useful for non-threat scenarios, for instance in cases where an employee resigns from a company on good terms and needs to be removed from the company's applications.
+Soft things which normally require human discretion, like content moderation and code-of-conduct enforcement, are also challenging to encode unambiguously.

-## Things that aren't quite validation but almost are

-There are certain validation-like things that either fall outside the constraints of determinism necessary for validation functions, or are similar to validation but don't result in an immune response.
+## System-level validation and validation-like things

+### Hashes, signatures, and chain continuity

+At the system level, Holochain checks hashes and author signatures.
+If either of them don't match the data being validated, the operation is rejected.
+Agent activity authorities also check that source chain actions are integrated in sequence, and form a non-broken chain with timestamps and sequence indices that don't go backwards.

+### Source chain forks

+We discussed a situation in which an agent attempts to create two parallel histories, in the [section on the DHT](../4_dht/#detecting-attempts-to-rewrite-history).
+System-level validation considers this 'fork' a validation error, and applies it to the whole chain and its author rather than the two operations that caused the fork.
+Authorities who haven't yet seen the fork may temporarily disagree with those who have seen it, but eventually all authorities will agree once they receive the same set of operations.

+!!! info Source chain forks can happen accidentally
+We recognize that some source chain forks are accidental, for example when an agent backs up their device, commits and publishes an action, then loses their device and has to recover from a backup.
+The next action they publish will create a fork.
+We plan to address this scenario in a way that balances security and usability.
+!!!

 ### Genesis self-check